TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 ### Configuring the standard graph

-When we call `mw.addQuad` with 3 arguments, a triple is created and placed in a named graph that is chosen by RATT.
+When we call `triple` with 3 arguments, a triple is created and placed in a named graph that is chosen by RATT.
 You can change the name of this default graph by specifying it in the RATT context.
 Notice that graph names must be IRIs:

 ```ts
 const app = new Ratt({